What Is Tinnitus?

 Frequently Asked Questions

 Paradoxically, yes.
-Absolute silence — like a totally silent bedroom at night — increases the perception of tinnitus because it eliminates the natural masking of environmental sounds.
-Low-intensity sound enrichment is preferable: nature sounds, white noise, fan, or soft instrumental music facilitate habituation and reduce the contrast between tinnitus and the sound background.
+Absolute silence — like a completely silent bedroom at night — increases tinnitus perception because it eliminates the natural masking of environmental sounds.
+Low-intensity sound enrichment is preferable: nature sounds, white noise, a fan, or soft instrumental music facilitate habituation and reduce the contrast between tinnitus and the sound background.
 Sound therapy apps are useful tools for this.

-In patients with associated hearing loss, the hearing aid is frequently considered one of the most effective interventions for the bother caused by tinnitus.
-The most accepted pathophysiologic hypothesis is that, by amplifying environmental sounds and restoring peripheral auditory input, it may reduce the compensatory central gain involved in the genesis of tinnitus.
-A significant proportion of patients report improvement with regular use, although the response varies individually.
-Many modern models have integrated sound therapy function (sound generator), combining amplification and masking.
+In patients with associated hearing loss, hearing aids are frequently considered one of the most effective interventions for tinnitus-related bother.
+The most widely accepted pathophysiologic hypothesis is that by amplifying environmental sounds and restoring peripheral auditory input, they may reduce the compensatory central gain involved in tinnitus generation.
+A significant proportion of patients report improvement with regular use, though response varies individually.
+Many modern models include an integrated sound therapy function (sound generator), combining amplification and masking.

-The evidence is more consistent for somatosensory tinnitus (modulable by jaw or neck movements) than for pure sensorineural tinnitus.
-Proposed mechanisms include modulation of neural plasticity in central auditory pathways and regulation of somatosensory afferents that influence the dorsal cochlear nucleus.
+Evidence is more consistent for somatosensory tinnitus (modulable by jaw or neck movements) than for pure sensorineural tinnitus.
+Proposed mechanisms include modulating neural plasticity in central auditory pathways and regulating somatosensory afferents that influence the dorsal cochlear nucleus.
 Clinical trials with electroacupuncture show improvement in distress scores (THI).
-In clinical practice, many patients report reduced bother and improved sleep, even without complete elimination of the sound.
-The acupuncturist physician can evaluate the individual profile for indication.
+In clinical practice, many patients report reduced bother and improved sleep, even without complete sound elimination.
+An acupuncturist physician can evaluate each patient's profile to assess indication.

 There is no consistent evidence.
-Initial studies with positive results have not been confirmed in rigorous, placebo-controlled clinical trials.
-The most comprehensive review (Cochrane meta-analysis) concludes that there is no convincing evidence that ginkgo biloba is effective for tinnitus.
+Initial positive studies have not been confirmed in rigorous, placebo-controlled clinical trials.
+The most comprehensive review (Cochrane meta-analysis) concludes that no convincing evidence supports ginkgo biloba for tinnitus.
 Despite its popularity, ginkgo is not recommended by clinical guidelines as first-, second-, or third-line treatment for tinnitus.
-There may be interaction with anticoagulants.
+It may interact with anticoagulants.

 Yes, and the relationship is bidirectional.
-Stress and anxiety amplify tinnitus perception through neurophysiologic mechanisms: the sympathetic nervous system increases hypervigilance and selective attention to tinnitus, cortisol may increase the excitability of central auditory pathways, and the negative emotional state amplifies the central processing of the unwanted sound.
-On the other hand, tinnitus causes anxiety and stress.
-Breaking this vicious cycle with cognitive behavioral therapy is one of the most effective interventions for reducing the bother associated with tinnitus.
+Stress and anxiety amplify tinnitus perception through neurophysiologic mechanisms: the sympathetic nervous system increases hypervigilance and selective attention to tinnitus, cortisol may increase central auditory pathway excitability, and negative emotional states amplify central processing of the unwanted sound.
+Conversely, tinnitus itself causes anxiety and stress.
+Breaking this vicious cycle with cognitive behavioral therapy is one of the most effective interventions for reducing tinnitus-related bother.

 Yes, the most important preventive measures involve hearing protection.
 Use ear protectors in noisy environments (concerts, industry, construction).
-Keep headphone volume below 60% and limit exposure to more than one continuous hour (60/60 rule).
+Keep headphone volume below 60% and limit exposure to under one continuous hour (60/60 rule).
 Treat otitis and other ear diseases early.
 Control blood pressure and diabetes.
 Avoid unnecessary ototoxic medications.
-In high-risk professions (musicians, industrial operators), regular audiometric monitoring allows early detection of hearing loss before the establishment of chronic tinnitus.
+In high-risk professions (musicians, industrial operators), regular audiometric monitoring allows early detection of hearing loss before chronic tinnitus sets in.

 Yes — CBT is the intervention with the best level of evidence for reducing the bother and suffering associated with tinnitus.
 It does not eliminate the sound, but changes the patient's relationship with it, reducing the negative emotional response.
 Techniques include: cognitive restructuring (questioning catastrophic thoughts such as "I will never be cured"), attention training (defocusing attention from tinnitus), mindfulness, and relaxation strategies.
 Studies show significant reduction in THI (Tinnitus Handicap Inventory) scores with 8-12 sessions of tinnitus-specific CBT.

-The starting point is the otolaryngologist (ENT), who will perform the complete audiologic evaluation, otoscopic examination, and investigation of treatable causes.
-If there is suspicion of a vascular cause (pulsatile tinnitus), neurology and interventional radiology may be necessary.
-When tinnitus has a somatosensory component (associated with TMJ or cervical), specialized dental TMJ evaluation is useful.
-For the anxiety and emotional suffering component, clinical psychology or psychiatry with CBT are essential.
-The acupuncturist physician can integrate the multimodal treatment plan.
+The starting point is the otolaryngologist (ENT), who performs the complete audiologic evaluation, otoscopic exam, and investigation of treatable causes.
+If a vascular cause is suspected (pulsatile tinnitus), neurology and interventional radiology may be necessary.
+When tinnitus has a somatosensory component (linked to TMJ or cervical issues), specialized dental TMJ evaluation is useful.
+For the anxiety and emotional-suffering component, clinical psychology or psychiatry with CBT are essential.
+An acupuncturist physician can integrate the multimodal treatment plan.

 Related Reading